 The Emerald Storm is probably the most depressing of the books, it’s the part in the series where everything goes wrong and our heroes seem like they have no chance of winning.
 If this was a trilogy, this would be the second book.
 The tone of Royce and Hadrian’s story is more like an adventure novel, a lot of it is set on a ship, and there’s a mission into barbarian jungles.
 I don’t find ships particularly interesting, so I was glad that despite being named after the ship, the book had a significant portion of time off the ship.
 I wasn’t a big fan of the warlord and goblin plotline, I felt like they were reduced to stock “evil” characters in a series that usually focuses more on individuals and not their race.
 I probably enjoyed Arista’s story the most, she realizes that the war may not be the most important thing going on, and changes her plans.

 I’m already halfway through Heir of Novron (I had to, after the way Rise of Empire ended), so expect that review soon.

-Rise of Empire by Michael J. Sullivan (The Riyria Revelations, #2)
+- Reread: “Theft of Swords” by Michael J. Sullivan